Sault, France… our inspiration!

 The village is open and relaxed, with wide squares and a few cafés, and the central church is nicely restored.
 There’s a good selection of shops, some with local and regional products.

 The fields around Sault sit in a low area surrounded by mountains: the Ventoux and the Lure mountains range across the northwest and northeast, and the Plateau de Vaucluse is spread out across the south.
 Just a few kilometers out of the village to the southwest are the deep canyons of the Gorges de la Nesque.

 The “Pays de Sault” (the region) was an ancient Comté, ruled by a count.
 In the 18th and 19th centuries Sault was the centre of an important glass industry.
 Today the glass works are gone, but the weekly market has remained… since 1515!

 There are also many other lavender fields towards the eastern end of the gorges de la Nesque, and southeast to St. Christol.

 The municipal museum of Sault has a natural-history collection and great collection of antiques, many obtained from the village and surrounding area.

 The name Sault comes from “Saltus”, referring to the forests that covered the territory.
 Aeria was an ancient habitation at this location that was destroyed and abandoned during the barbarian invasions.

 Prehistoric: Paleolithic, neolithic and bronze-age vestiges and artifacts have been found in the Bois du Défens to the northeast of the village, where a large cave is located.

 Gallo-Roman: Vestiges were discovered at the hamlet of Loges, on the river plain just west of the village.

 Medieval: The Barons of Agoult ruled Sault in the 11th century and maintained their rule for five centuries.
-The last of the various succeeding rulers was the Duke of Villeroy, who lost his head to the guillotine during the Revolution.
+The last of the various succeeding rulers was the Duke of Villeroy, who lost his head to the guillotine during the French Revolution.